An egg of Amblyseius herbicolus

 Identification in progress.

 Tetranychidae.
-This family of mites commonly known as spider mites, which are plant-feeding arachnids.
-They are well-known agricultural pests, which causes significant damage to crops by feeding on plant tissues, leading to chlorosis, leaf deformation, and, in severe cases, plant death.
+This family of mites, commonly known as spider mites, is a plant-feeding arachnid.
+They are well-known agricultural pests that cause significant crop damage by feeding on plant tissues, leading to chlorosis, leaf deformation, and, in severe cases, plant death.
 Spider mites are characterised by their ability to produce dense webbing and their rapid reproduction rates, making them challenging to control.

 Tetranychus evansi Baker & Pritchard, 1960, known as the tomato red spider mite, is a highly invasive pest originating from South America.
-Renowned for its destructive sap-feeding and extensive webbing, it significantly impacts Solanaceae crops like tomatoes, potatoes, and eggplants, causing widespread agricultural damage globally.
+Renowned for its destructive sap-feeding and extensive webbing, it significantly impacts Solanaceae crops such as tomatoes, potatoes, and eggplants, causing widespread agricultural damage worldwide.

 Laelapidae.
 This family of predatory mites is found in soil, leaf litter, and animal nests.
 Many species feed on small invertebrates like insect larvae, nematodes, or other mites, making them important natural pest controllers.
 Some are used in agriculture and animal care because of their ability to reduce harmful pests.